Is chocolate cookie bark the easiest candy in the history of ever or what?

-Simply melt chocolates and mix with cookies and nuts!
+Chocolate cookie bark is the easiest candy, and it's so delicious!
+Simply melt chocolates and mix them with cookies and nuts.
 A candy bar in no time.
-Perfect for gift giving and making with the kids.
+Perfect for gift-giving during the holiday season and to make with kids.

-This is basically a melt, chop and mix recipe.
+This is a melt, chop and mix candy recipe.

-Few ingredients, extremely versatile when it comes to the mixing and matching (just follow your palate), some refrigeration time, and you got yourself a customized chocolate bar and a sensationally easy holiday gift.
+Few ingredients, extremely versatile when it comes to mixing and matching (follow your palate), some refrigeration time, and you get yourself a customized chocolate bar and a sensationally easy holiday gift.
 Either, or.

-I've been making this version a lot in the last months after receiving a huge amount of cocoa chocolate cookies.
-They are not very sweet, so this time I'm being unfaithful to dark chocolate and using milk and white chocolate to counter it.
+I've been making this version a lot in the last months after receiving a huge amount of plain chocolate cookies.
+They are not very sweet, so this time, I'm being unfaithful to dark chocolate and using milk and white chocolate to counter it.

 The results have been fantastic.